 The Defect Life cycle starts with logging a new defect.
 Whenever a fault is logged, it goes into the “New” state.

 Whom to assign a new defect?

 A Tester may assign a defect to a developer or a development lead.
 This decision of defect assignment varies from project to project.
-At some workplaces there is defect life cycle process to assign it directly to a respective developer and at some places the defect is first assigned to a dev lead and the dev lead in turn assigns it to a developer.
+At some workplaces, there is a defect life cycle process to assign it directly to a respective developer, and at some places, the defect is first given to a dev lead, and the dev lead, in turn, assigns it to a developer.